pauloantonio-git/wehostvoip-docs/README.md

-# wehostvoip-docs
+# WeHostVoIP Documentation

-WeHostVoIP Documentation
+This is the documentation project for WeHostVoIP.

-Documentation project for WeHostVoIP Cloud PBX
+The place to start is our [Getting Started with WeHostVoIP](mkdocs/gettingstarted.md)